epiverse-trace/cfr/README.md

 ## Installation

-The current development version of *datadelay* can be installed from [GitHub](https://github.com/) using the `pak` package.
+The current development version of *cfr* can be installed from [GitHub](https://github.com/) using the `pak` package.

 ``` r